Compare term deposit rates in New Zealand

-Term deposit interest rates are currently at record lows, but it's still possible to earn around 2% p.a. on your savings.
+Term deposit interest rates are rising.
 This guide highlights the best deals currently available, must-know term deposit tips and helpful FAQs to make the most of your savings.

 Our guide covers: